R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 >
 > Partition settings:
 >> Use as: `swap area`
 - This partition does not use the Ext4 file system.
 No mount point required either.
+The *swap area* is the space where inactive memory pages are stored when the physical RAM memory runs out.
 >> `Done setting up the partition`

 >> `LVM VG LVMGroup, LV tmp - 3.2 GB Linux device-mapper (linear)`<br>